maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 </p>
 <em class="figure">Bias variance tradeoff</em>

-It is worth saying that the problems with maximum likelihood do not arise when we marginalize over parameters in a Bayesian setting, however this is not discussed in this post and the reader is referred to [PRML](#prml) [3.2].
+It is worth saying that the problems with maximum likelihood estimation do not arise when we marginalize over parameters in a Bayesian setting, however this is not discussed in this post and the reader is referred to [PRML](#prml) [3.2].

 Recall that in linking OLS to MLE and RR to MAP we have that: